 Fort Rucker's website is moving to a new home!
 Click here for a sneak peek

-Baker’s awards and decorations include the Bronze Star Medal, Meritorious Service Medal with two Oak Leaf Clusters, Air Medal with “V” Device and Numeral 5, Army Commendation Medal with Oak Leaf Cluster, Army Achievement Metal with three Oak Leaf Clusters, Presidential Unit Citation, Joint Meritorious Unit Award with two Oak Leaf Clusters, Valorous Unit Award, Army Superior Unit Award, Army Good Conduct Medal (7th Award), National Defense Service Medal, Army Force Expeditionary Medal, Afghanistan Campaign Medal with Silver Service Star, Iraq Campaign Medal with three Bronze Service Stars, Operation Inherent Resolve Campaign Medal, Global War on Terrorism Expeditionary Medal, Global War on Terrorism Service Medal, Korean Defense Service Medal, NCO Professional Development Ribbon with Numeral 5, Overseas Service Ribbon with Numeral 2, Combat Action Badge, Master Aviation Badge, Parachutist Badge and Air Assault Badge.
+Smith’s awards and decorations include the Bronze Star with Oak Leaf Cluster, Meritorious Service Medal with four Oak Leaf Clusters, Air Medal with “V” Device, Air Medal (Numeral 5), Army Commendation Medal with ten Oak Leaf Clusters, Army Achievement Medal with six Oak Leaf Clusters, Joint Meritorious Unit Award, Good Conduct Medal (7th award), National Defense Service Medal with Bronze Service Star , Korean Defense Service Medal, Afghanistan Campaign Medal (2 stars), Iraqi Campaign Medal, Global War on Terrorism Expeditionary Medal, Global War on Terrorism Service Medal, Humanitarian Service Ribbon with Oak Leaf Cluster, NCO Development Ribbon (Numeral 5), Army Service Ribbon, Overseas Service Ribbon (Numeral 6), NATO Medal, the Combat Action Badge, Master Aviation Badge, Airborne Badge, Pathfinder Badge, Air Assault Badge, Drill Sergeant Identification Badge, the Driver Mechanics Badge.
+He has also been awarded the Honorable Order of Saint Michael (Bronze Award).

 This is an official U.S. Army web site.